EdDataScienceEES/tutorial-shaistilman/index.md

 The `step` function in R automates stepwise model selection by evaluating the AIC for all deletions of predictors at each step.
 Here's how it works:
 1. The function starts with our initial model with lots of explanatory variables in it.
 2. It iteratively evaluates potential models by removing each variable and calculating the AIC, selecting the model with the **lowest AIC** to carry forward.
-3. It repeats this process untill removing variables reduces the AIC, i.e we have the 'best' model accoridng to AIC>
+3. It repeats this process untill removing variables reduces the AIC, i.e we have the 'best' model accoridng to AIC.

 ### How Do We Interpret The Results?

 For each iteration the `step` function creates a summary table which shows the details of each model, the models are listed from **lowest to highest** AIC.
-The **<none> Row** shows the current model’s performance (AIC, RSS, etc.) before any changes (i.e., before any predictor is removed), it serves as a reference point for comparing the impact of removing predictors and helps assess how each variable removal affects the model.
+The `<none>` row shows the current model’s performance (AIC, RSS, etc.) before any changes (i.e., before any predictor is removed), it serves as a reference point for comparing the impact of removing predictors and helps assess how each variable removal affects the model.

 Each column tells us something different for the model we are looking at: